-This oral history focuses on the men and women who have served as President of the College through 2015.
-It is hoped that at the conclusion of each year of the service of future Presidents, their views and visions with respect to the College will be added.
-Each of the living Presidents (except Butch Powell and who passed before the book was conceived) was interviewed by Stephen Goodwin, Arlene Steinfield, Diane Soubly, Lisa Krupicka or Maurice Wexler.
-Their perspectives, visions and hopes for the college, as expressed in their interviews, form the basis of this history.
+This oral history focuses on the men and women who have served as President of the College through 2020.
+At now five-year intervals, the College adds the views and visions of the Presidents to a booklet distributed to newly elected Fellows and featured on the College website.
+To a person, those who serve and have served on the Past Presidents' Project report new friendships formed as they capture the Presidents' words of wisdom for those who succeed them and for all Fellows.
+It is hoped that at the conclusion of each year of the service of future Presidents, their views and visions with respect to the College will also be preserved.

+Each of the living Presidents (except Butch Powell who passed before the book was conceived) was interviewed by Rick Bales, Stephen Goodwin, Lisa Krupicka, David Lowe, Marcella Reed, Arlene Steinfield, Diane Soubly, Maurice Wexler, or Melissa Woods.
+Their perspectives, visions and hopes for the College, as expressed in their interviews, form the basis of this history.

-Without the leadership, guidance and direction of each successive Board of Governors, the College would not have enjoyed its outstanding reputation together with the uncommon prestige that is associated with being elected a Fellow of the College of Labor and Employment Lawyers.
-A list of each and every person who has provided leadership and service to the College as a member of its Board of Governors through 2016, appears in Appendix B.
+Without the leadership, guidance and direction of each successive Board of Governors, the College would not have enjoyed its outstanding reputation, a reputation that burnishes the uncommon prestige associated with being elected a Fellow of the College of Labor and Employment Lawyers.
+A list of each and every person who has provided leadership and service to the College as a member of its Board of Governors through 2023, appears in Appendix B.

-Each President of the College has brought his or her unique talents and qualities of leadership to the College.
+Each President of the College has brought unique talents and qualities of leadership to the College.
 This oral history recognizes and honors their commitment and leadership service to the College without which the vision of the founders would not have been fulfilled.
 Those founders were Stephen Tallent, a distinguished management lawyer; Donald MacDonald, a preeminent union side lawyer; and, Charles "Butch" Powell, III, a distinguished management side lawyer.

 The success of every organization depends on a strong foundation and shared vision that is embraced by those who follow the founders.
-The College of Labor and Employment Lawyers is an example of that formula for success.
-Its founders were men and women of integrity who were widely recognized as outstanding labor and employment lawyers dedicated to excellence and principles of civility and professionalism at the highest level.
+The College of Labor and Employment Lawyers shines as an example of that formula for success.
+Its founders were lawyers of integrity who were widely recognized as outstanding labor and employment lawyers dedicated to excellence and principles of civility and professionalism at the highest level.

 All enthusiastically embraced the vision of the College's founders whose idea resulted in the creation of the College and continues to drive the College.
 Stephen Tallent was the College's first President, and it is fitting that this oral history begins with him.